vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 KKV 302-303.
 Vide Tritayapradānasaptami above p.
 308. Narakacaturdaśī–Vide above p.
 196–198.
 Narakapūrṇımā-begin on every Full Moon or on Full moon of

-Mārg.; one year; he should fast that day and worship Visṇu and repeat his name or he should repeat in order the twelve names Keśava to Damodara in the twelve months from Mārg.; should donate every month water jar with daksiṇā and sandals, umbrella and a pair of garments or, if unable, at the end of the year; he secures happiness and remembers Hari's name at time of death and goes to heaven; HV II.
+Mārg.; one year; he should fast that day and worship Viṣṇu and repeat his name or he should repeat in order the twelve names Keśava to Damodara in the twelve months from Mārg.; should donate every month water jar with daksiṇā and sandals, umbrella and a pair of garments or, if unable, at the end of the year; he secures happiness and remembers Hari's name at time of death and goes to heaven; HV II.

 166-167 (from Vi.
 Dh.).
 Nurasiinhacalurilasi-on 14th of Vai. śu.; tithi; if there be Svāti